Julia-Immer/developer-notes/developer-notes.md

     kubelet :  small agent that talks to the api-server and container runtime. kubelet gets a list of pods it needs running from the api-server.
 Then it starts them with the container runtime.  kubelet also does: reporting status of nodes to etcd, help node join a cluster, work on pod spec, and run health checks on pods.

+    kube-proxy : A network proxy that handles inside and outside communication of your cluster.
+Instead of managing traffic flow on it’s own, the kube-proxy tries to rely on the networking capabilities of the underlying operating system if possible.

+**Container Runtime Interface**
+    specifies a standard to allow containers other than docker ones to be run on kubernetes. circa 2016

+## Pods

+The most basic unit in kubernetes, an object.
+A pod is like a wrapper around a container.

+How are containers started?  kubelet defines a pod and uses the CRI spec to communicate with the container runtime interface and then it starts the container inside that pod.

 ## namespaces